TraceabilityInternet/TraceabilityDriver/README.md

 The Traceability Driver is a free open-source software tool that can be used to help reduce the costs of making a traceability solution interoperable.
 It is a standalone module that can be installed into an existing software system to expose traceability data using the GDST module.

 # How does it work?
-The Traceability Driver works by mapping data in an existing database into GDST events and master data, then it stores that data in a MongoDB and allows that data to be queried using the GDST Communication Protocol.
+The Traceability Driver works by mapping data in an existing database into GDST events and master data.
+The GDST events and master data are then saved into a seperate database called the GDST Data Cachce.
+The GDST Cache Data can then be queried using the GDST Communication Protocol.

 ![](./img/screenshot_diagram01.png)

 ## GDST Data Cache
-The **GDST Data Cache** is where the traceability is stored and where the API queries are made.
-The default implementation uses MongoDB as the database for the GDST Data Cache.
+The **GDST Data Cache** is where the traceability is stored.
+It serves as the data source for API queries.
+By default, the GDST Data Cache is stored in a MongoDB, but it can be configured to use other databases such as SQL Server, MySQL, or PostgreSQL.

 > The Traceability Drvier is designed to be able to be extended to use other databases as the GDST Data Cache by re-implementing the `IDatabaseService` interface.

 ## Synchronization
 Synchronizing the data between the existing software system and the Traceability Driver is done by using a database connection and is executed every hour.
 The synchronization process is done by using the following steps:

 - Upon start up, the synchronization will execute automatically.
 - The synchronization will load all mappings found in the local `Mappings` folder of the executing directory.